Alexander-T-Moss/Hex-Zero/QnA.md

 If you want to mount the rear extrusion, drill two holes to accommodate it.
 With the printed placeholder, however, you can avoid drilling holes, but I strongly advise you to drill the necessary holes.

 There is a jig included to drill the holes, making it rather simple, and because these holes are only to allow an Allen key through to tighten a blind joint bolt, they do not need to be accurate, so there is no need to go for sub-mm or anything silly precise with them!

+## Can I Serial A HX0 As a V0?
+**Yes**.
+HX0s can be serialised as a V0 (_assuming you are not converting an existing serialised V0_) while also receiving a HX0 serial to display on the printer!

 ## What Probe Should I Use?
 - Need to write about this in a separate readme, and will link to it here when complete